rodriguesspedro05/Pedro-Henrique05/README.md

 <br>
 <br>

-> When everything seems to be going against you, remember that the airplane takes off against the wind, not with it. ~ Henry Ford
+> "*When everything seems to be going against you, remember that the airplane takes off against the wind, not with it.*" - Henry Ford